ihjas-ahammed/ihjas-ahammed.github.io/cs2/mod3.md

 # Data Preprocessing
 Handling missing values and noisy data, also removing ```outliers```

-* Values that make big deviations in the measures of center are called ouliers
+* Values that make big deviations in the measures of center are called outliers

 After that we integrate (mix) , transform (fix format, units etc.) and reduce data ( getting the specific part needed for analysis ).

 The whole process is called data preprocessing.

-It is required because dta in the real world is incomplete, noicy (with errors and outliers) and inconsistent (with duplicates).
+It is required because data in the real world is incomplete, noicy (with errors and outliers) and inconsistent (with duplicates).

 ### Advantages
 * Improved Quality